 Furthermore, the funds generated from these fees are used to protect the mountain gorillas and their habitats.
 This includes forest patrols, research, and the salaries of the Uganda Wildlife Authority and Volcanoes National Park staff in Rwanda.

 While the cost may seem steep, it is still reasonable when considering the experience and the importance of protecting this endangered species.

 When it comes to gorilla trekking in Uganda and Rwanda, both countries have a set minimum age limit in place to ensure the safety of both the gorillas and trekkers.
 The minimum age for trekking mountain gorillas in either country is 15 years old.
 It is mandatory to provide your passport details when booking your gorilla permit and at the park headquarters before the trek.
 Rwanda is particularly strict about this age limit, but Uganda Wildlife Authority may make exceptions for children who are 14 years old and are physically fit and mature enough to undertake the trek.

 The rules and regulations governing conservation efforts in both countries are almost identical, which is why the age limit is consistent.
-Trek Africa Tours can provide more information and guidance if needed.
+Trek Africa Expeditions can provide more information and guidance if needed.
 Although the minimum age requirement might seem restrictive, it is in the best interest of both the trekkers and the mountain gorillas.

 When visiting Bwindi and Volcanoes National Parks to trek mountain gorillas, it is important to note that there is a strict rule of maintaining a distance of 7 meters from the gorillas.
 Your ranger guide will ensure that you adhere to this rule.
 However, it is possible for the gorillas to approach you and come closer than the set distance.
 In such a case, your ranger guide will advise you to remain calm, speak softly, and avoid eye contact.
 It is important not to try and touch any individual gorilla, as this could result in a charge, especially from the Silverback.